castratton/uafR/README.md

 devtools::install_github("castratton/uafR")
 ```

-## Example
+## Example GC-MS + Cheminformatics Workflows

-This is a basic example which shows you how to solve a common problem:
+These are basic examples of how to use core functions:

 ``` r
 library(uafR)